 In St. Lucia, you must make your application to be married through a local solicitor to the Attorney General or notary who will prepare and sign your marriage license.
 Documents required include your passport and birth certificate.
 The documents must be in English and original or officially certified as a true copy of the original.
 If you've changed your name, a Deed Poll or relevant documents are necessary.
 If one of the parties is under the age of 18, you will need proof of parental consent.

 You do not have to be a permanent resident of St. Lucia.
 However, you do have to be in St. Lucia for two days prior to your wedding unless you pay for a same-day marriage license (which is usually available only for weekdays).
 It is recommended that the Attorney General receive your application about four working days prior to your wedding date.
-Most couples find they can't get everything all together for their wedding until the 5th day of their trip to St. Lucia.
+Most couples find they can't get everything all together for their wedding until the fifth day of their trip to the island.

 If you've been married before, St. Lucia requires that you show a Proof of Dissolution if you are divorced.
 If you are a widow/widower, then you will have to provide a copy of your former spouse's death certificate.

-If you want to be married in the Cathedral of the Immaculate Conception in St. Lucia, you need to have your local parish priest contact the Cathedral to make sure you meet their requirements.
-Telephone: 758-452-2271
+If you want to be married in the Cathedral of the Immaculate Conception in Castries, you need to have your local parish priest contact the cathedral to make sure you meet their requirements.

 St. Lucia has a waiting period of two business days for civil marriages.
 This allows for the Publication of Notice.
 Religious marriages will have a longer waiting time as the publication of banns must be read three times in the church at intervals of at least one week or by posting the names of the bride and groom at the church door for 15 days before the wedding date.